Mastercard/installments-bnpl-api-reference-app/README.md

 ## Use-Cases <a name="use-cases"></a>
 1. **Merchant Participation**
-Provides information on partner merchants with product code and IPP relationship.
+Provides information on partner merchants and status with product code and IPP relationship.

 2. **Approvals API**
 The approvals should be completed within 24 hours of initiation.